kommitters/chaincerts-smart-contracts/vault_contract/README.md

 ### Initialize

 Initializes the contract by setting the admin and creating a vault for each DID.
+An error will be triggered if the contract has already been initialized.

 ```rust
 fn initialize(e: Env, admin: Address, dids: Vec<String>);